ygxw0909/CaT/README.md

 # CaT

-Github page for paper \textbf{Context-Aware Tracking and Dynamic Introduction for Incomplete Utterance Rewriting in Extended Multi-Turn Dialogues} accepted by Findings of ACL 2024
+Github page for paper **Context-Aware Tracking and Dynamic Introduction for Incomplete Utterance Rewriting in Extended Multi-Turn Dialogues** accepted by Findings of ACL 2024

 # Data